calamis/devfinder/README.md

 # Github Finder

-A small project using the Tech Stack that search a specific github user by username.
+A small project using the Tech Stack that searches a specific GitHub user by username.

 #Tech Stack :